sid-stack001/sid-stack001/README.md

 - 💞️ I’m looking to collaborate on open-source projects, research papers, development of new tools, and some quirky projects.
 - 📫 How to reach me: siddharthv643@gmail.com.
 - 😄 Pronouns: he/him.
-- ⚡ Fun fact: I was accidentally about to become a pilot.
+- ⚡ Fun fact: I was almost accidentally on track to become a pilot.

 ## Connect with Me